Skip to main content

-Blackpool's 11.25 kilometre marine frontage is protected from erosion by the sea wall, which needs constant maintenance.
+Blackpool's 11.25 kilometre sea frontage is protected from erosion by the sea wall, which needs constant maintenance.

 Under the Coastal Protection Act the council must ensure the stability of sea walls and ensure their continued maintenance, for which a detailed Coast Protection Strategy was adopted by the council in 1995.

-Blackpool is set to undergo a multi-million pound Coastal Protection Plan.
-Three schemes are under development to protect 12,000 properties from the risk of flooding.
+Blackpool is set to undergo a multi-million pound coastal protection plan.
+Three schemes are under development:

 Anchorsholme Coast Protection Scheme